Kray-G/kinx/doc/benchmark/README.md

 Note that **Ruby** and **Python** must be installed and the path for all interpreters must be set, to run this benchmark.

-To run this benchmark, do the ommand below.
+To run this benchmark, do the command below under the root of Kinx repository.

 ```
 $ ./kinx --exec:spectest -v -f doc/benchmark/.spectest